The latest images from the construction site.

 A donation to the stadium will impact your status as an athletics donor in terms of Ram Points, which will be rewarded per policy for all giving to CSU Athletics.
 A stadium donation, however, is classified as a capital gift and therefore restricted to the funding of the stadium.
 This means a stadium donation will not cover the associated Ram Club Scholarship Seating donation requirements for season tickets and/or premium seat purchases in the new stadium.

-The new on-campus stadium will be a multi-use facility, providing space for campus events and convocations, year round hospitality space for small gatherings and functions, additional athletics office and administrative space including new football offices and training space, and competition space for several sports.
+The new on-campus stadium will be a multi-purpose facility, providing space for campus events and convocations, year round hospitality space for small gatherings and functions, additional athletics office and administrative space including new football offices and training space, and competition space for several sports.
 As part of our agreement with the City of Fort Collins, CSU has agreed not to have major events – defined as a ticketed event with an anticipated attendance of more than 12,000 people – for the first two years after the stadium is complete and to limit the number of major events to one in year three, two in year four and three in year five.

 The new on-campus stadium will hold a capacity crowd of over 40,000 people, including standing-room-only tickets.
 The stadium, for purposes of hosting football games and other events, will contain: